fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

   }
 ]
 ```

+> The number of objects passed in the series should be the same as the number of labels.

 Now that the data is ready, let us dive in directly to render the chart.
 The consolidated code is given below:
 ```